bahailu-abera/alx-low_level_programming/0x15-file_io/README.md

    - **User Mode:** the programs cannot directly access memory and hardware resources.
    	When a program needs memory or a resource, it communicates with the kernel via a system call.
 \nIn other words a **system call** is a request sent to the kernal by other programs to access resource.
-	Then the mode chanfes from user mode to kernal mode.
-Afer completing the task the mode switches back to the user mode.
-We call this mode transition as context switching.
+Then the mode changes from user mode to kernal mode.
+Afer completing the task the modeswitches back to the user mode.
+We call this mode transition as **context switching.**
 ### What is Function Call  ?
-**A function call is a call that passes control to a function. **
+**A function call is a call that passes control to a function.**

 A function is a set of statements that performs a specific task.
 Rather than writing all the statements inside the main function, the programmer can call the functions as required.
 Syntax of a function is as follows.